lino-framework/welfare/docs/tested/reception.rst

 A tested document
 =================

-This document is part of the Lino Welfare test suite ant has been tested using doctest with the following initialization code:
+This document is part of the Lino Welfare test suite and has been tested using doctest with the following initialization code:

 >>> from __future__ import print_function